 The CTAC Charter Center provides strategic and technical assistance to charter schools, networks, and authorizers.
 Service areas include:

 CTAC has partnered with a host of charter operators to bolster their capacity and equip them to use their autonomies for the benefit of students and educators.
 Armed with four decades of experience improving instructional outcomes and organizational performance, we work with the leaders of charter networks and standalone charter schools to enhance their ability to fulfill their educational missions.
 CTAC understands both the opportunities and the challenges inherent in the charter construct, and we customize our support offerings to suit the unique needs of charter operators.

 Expertise and Experience

 CTAC staff have served as charter school teachers, leaders, and network executives.
 We have extensive expertise and experience developing policies, trainings, and tools for charter leaders to promote success.
 Key staff include:

-Jeffrey Edmison, CTAC’s Senior Director of National Field Operations, provides leadership and management oversight for CTAC’s engagements with states, districts, charter networks, and schools around the nation.
+Jeffrey Edmison, CTAC’s Chief Officer of National Field Operations, provides leadership and management oversight for CTAC’s engagements with states, districts, charter networks, and schools around the nation.
 Prior to joining CTAC, Mr. Edmison served as school superintendent/CEO for charter schools in Saint Louis and Kansas City, Missouri and during his time there, opened a new charter school.
 He worked closely with school boards, local school districts, charter authorizers, and state leaders to advance student achievement, maintain academic alignment to approved models, and promote operational and financial excellence.